Currently not available- Explore or Relax on Beautiful Isla Caja de Muertos- only charters

 The island also boasts hiking trails that lead to an old lighthouse, a cave, and a longer trail that goes to the other end of the island.
 There are some reefs off the north-eastern side of the island, but you need a boat to get to them.
 There are other beaches on the east side of the island, but they are roped off during turtle-nesting season.
 Besides, it looks like it may be too rough to swim on the east side due to sea conditions.

 Being an island, the only way to get there is via boat.
-Island Ventures operates a ferry boat that runs between Ponce and the island on weekends and holidays.
-They make 1 trip per day — departing from La Guancha Marina at 8:30amm and departing from the island at 3:30pm.
-The boat trip takes 35-45 minutes.
+The company that used to own and run the old ferry boat was call Island Ventures, now East Island has taken over, has a new, fast boat but has kept the name.
+Island Ventures has a boat that runs between Salinas and the island.
+They usually only make 1 trip per day — departing from Salinas Marina at 9:30am sharp and departing from the island at 3:30pm.
+The boat trip takes about 40 minutes.

 We took the Island Ventures ferry on a windy Sunday in February and, though the seas were pretty high, the ride over was relatively smooth.
 Once we got close enough to see the color of the water, we knew that it would be a great day.